quibbble/go-boardgame/pkg/bgn/README.md

 ## Usage

-This package provides both a method of creating as well as parsing BGN.
+This package provides both a method of creating as well as parsing BGN text.

 ### Create BGN